med-khalil/SheSolves-4.0/7_ Problem7/Statement.md

-# Problem A : Lock Combination
+# Problem G : Combination Lock

 ## Statement:
-One day, Naima and Eya have come up with an idea that consists of building a combination lock that will keep their most treasured savings safe.Each time they want to store something inside the safe, they have to open the lock.
+One day, Naima and Eya have come up with an idea that consists of building a combination lock that will keep their most treasured savings safe.
+Each time they want to store something inside the safe, they have to open the lock.

 A pirate named Anas was trying to steal their treasure, and he coincidentally overheard the secret code that unlocks the combination lock.